stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace-auto-backup/index.md

 # Define Cluster Wide Backup Policy using Stash Auto-backup

 This guide will show you how you can define cluster wide backup policy using Stash Auto-backup.
+Here, we are going to define a backup policy for MySQL databases.
+Then, we will demonstrate how users from different namespaces can use that policy to backup their own MySQL instances.

 ## Before You Begin